 After taking in the magnificent views of the starry desert sky, I went over and curled up in the tent provided by the tour company.
-It was eerily quiet, with the exception of a traditional Bedouin music performance that we could hear from far across the desert.
+It was eerily quiet, with the exception of a traditional Bedouin music performance audible from far across the desert.

 I woke up a little after six, and it was already starting to get bright out.
 Thankfully, I hadn’t yet missed the sunrise – my first desert sunrise experience in Egypt.

-Out in this remote desert, watching the bright disk of light appearing over the horizon was a moving experience.
-As I watched the sun come up, I could totally understand why the ancient Egyptians would base much of their civilization around sun worship for thousands of years.
+Out in this remote desert, watching the bright disk of light appear over the horizon was a moving experience.
+As I watched the sun come up, I could easily understand why the ancient Egyptians had based much of their civilization around sun worship for thousands of years.